DIY3D/MHZ19B-PMW-Wemos-D1-mini-Wemos-0.66-inch-OLED-Shield-MQTT-and-node-RED/README.md

 The node-RED flow creates a simple dashboard and gives audio warnings using Text To Speak nodes.

 There are 2 ways to read the data from this CO2 sensor; that is UART or PWM.
 This CO2 sensor is connected to a Wemos D1 mini and uses pin D5 for the PWM reading.
-I compared this sensor with 2 other certified CO2 sensors and find a difference of 60-80 ppm which a think is pretty good for this cheap sensor.
+I compared this sensor with 2 other calibrated CO2 sensors and find a difference of 60-80 ppm which a think is pretty good for this cheap sensor.

 <img src="Images/MHZ19B.JPG" width="300" >
 <b>Winsum MHZ19B CO2 sensor</b>